 But a funny thing happened over those decades.
-While smokers may have craved a healthier cigarette, they also craved full flavor and a strong nicotine “kick,” says Stine Grodal, an assistant professor of strategy and innovation at Boston University’s Questrom School of Business, who published an empirical study of light cigarettes in the journal American Sociological Review in February 2015.
+While smokers may have craved a healthier cigarette, they also craved full flavor and a strong nicotine “kick,” says Stine Grodal, a Questrom School of Business assistant professor of strategy and innovation, who published an empirical study of light cigarettes in the journal American Sociological Review in February 2015.
 Over time, she says, many consumers stopped scrutinizing the tiny print on the packages, assuming that light cigarettes were healthier than “full” cigarettes and choosing the brand with the best flavor and kick.
-To compete for customers, manufacturers slowly pushed the amount of tar and nicotine in light cigarettes upward, with average tar increasing seven percent between 1964 and 1993, and nicotine increasing 74 percent.
+To compete for customers, manufacturers slowly pushed the amount of tar and nicotine in light cigarettes upward, with average tar increasing 7 percent between 1964 and 1993, and nicotine increasing 74 percent.
 How did the tobacco industry get away with it?
-The answer, says Grodal, lies in a curious sociological phenomenon called “taken-for-grantedness.”
+The answer, says Grodal, lies in a curious sociological phenomenon called taken-for-grantedness.

-Taken-for-grantedness is just what it sounds like: the idea that, over time, many ideas go from outrageous to ordinary.
-When scientists first began to patent genetically modified organisms, for example, the public reacted with concern and dismay.
+Taken-for-grantedness is just what it sounds like: the idea that over time many ideas go from outrageous to ordinary.
+When scientists first began to patent genetically modified organisms (GMOs), for example, the public reacted with concern and dismay.
 “Then, over time, patenting just became a thing that you did if you were a scientist,” she says.
 “If you wanted to have a career in science, you would both publish and patent.
 It became a part of the way you showed your status, and it was not contested at all.
 It became taken for granted.”

 “People’s attention was very much on tar,” she says.
 “Tar was the bad thing, they thought.
 However, the cigarette producers were more concerned about nicotine, because they knew people smoked because of nicotine.”